'Free and open' Indo-Pacific essential for all, says Biden at first Quad Leaders’ Summit | Law-Order

 Beijing claims almost all of the 1.3 million square mile South China Sea as its sovereign territory.
 China has been building military bases on artificial islands in the region also claimed by Brunei, Malaysia, the Philippines, Taiwan and Vietnam.

-China has built up and militarised many of the islands and reefs it controls in the region.
-Both maritime areas in the South and East China seas are stated to be rich in minerals, oil and other natural resources and are also vital to global trade.
+Both maritime areas in the South and East China seas are rich in minerals, oil and other natural resources and are also vital to global trade.

 Known as the ''Quadrilateral Security Dialogue,” representatives for the four member nations have met periodically since its establishment in 2007.